-It’s a quick experiment that will only take a few minutes to perform and offers an added bonus.
-You can enjoy snacking on the oranges while you are talking about how the experiment worked.
+In this easy science experiment, kids explore and test density while learning more about buoyancy.
+It’s a quick experiment that will only take a few minutes to perform and offers the added bonus of snacking on the oranges while you discuss the outcome!

 Why Does the Heavier Orange Float Experiment Video